George Berkeley: Immaterialism

-Berkeley's ideas raised controversy because his argument refuted Descartes' worldview, which was expanded upon by Locke, and resulted in the rejection of Berkeley's form of empiricism by several philosophers of the seventeenth and eighteenth centuries.
-In Locke's worldview, "the world causes the perceptual ideas we have of it by the way it interacts with our senses."
-This contradicts with Berkeley's worldview because not only does it suggest the existence of physical causes in the world, but in fact, there is no physical world beyond our ideas.
-The only causes that exist in Berkeley's worldview are those that are a result of the use of the will.
+Berkeley's ideas raised controversy because his argument refuted Descartes' philosophy, which was expanded upon by Locke, and resulted in the rejection of Berkeley's form of empiricism by several philosophers of the eighteenth century.
+In Locke's philosophy, "the world causes the perceptual ideas we have of it by the way it interacts with our senses."
+This contradicts with Berkeley's philosophy because not only does it suggest the existence of physical causes in the world, but in fact, there is no physical world beyond our ideas.
+The only causes that exist in Berkeley's philosophy are those that are a result of the use of the will.